Maritime traffic jam grows outside blocked Suez Canal

 —-

-Associated Press writers David Rising in Berlin and Pan Pylas in London contributed.
+Associated Press writers David Rising in Berlin, Pan Pylas in London and Nancy Benac in Washington contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.